devbydesigntech/yaraku-books/README.md

 ```

 ### Installation
-Clone or download the repository.
+Clone or download the repository then deploy on `localhost:8001`.
-Deploy on `localhost:8001`.

 ## Security
 If you discover any security related issues, please email devbydesign.tech@gmail.com.